-The University has installed more than 130 emergency phones on campus, outlying parking areas and other off campus locations.
-Phones are located in public areas and are topped with a blue light that remains lit at all times.
-Pushing the circular button on the panel will directly connect you to UC Police Dispatch and they will know your location and send help.
-Please visit this link for the Campus Night Map and locations of Emergency Phones: http://ucpd.berkeley.edu/campus-safety/night-safety-tips.
+The university has installed more than 130 emergency phones on campus, in outlying parking areas, and at other off campus locations.
+The phones are located in public areas and are topped with a blue light that remains illuminated at all times.
+Pushing the circular button on the panel will connect you to UC Police Dispatch.
+Please visit this link for the campus night map and locations of emergency phones: http://ucpd.berkeley.edu/campus- safety/night-safety-tips.